SkoolNotes/Taproot/2021PHYS360/_KBhPHYS360GravitationMass.md

 ```
 # Center of Mass

-## Finding an Function for the Position of Center of Mass
+## Finding an Expression for the Position of the Center of Mass

-The net force of the system is described as:
+The net force of a system is described as:

 ```{=latex}
 \begin{equation}